ajrzepiela/midap/euler/README.md

 bsub -XF -n 8 -R "rusage[ngpus_excl_p=1]" -Is bash
 ```

-7. After the job starts you can run the pipeline in the same way as on your local machine (see step 3 above)
+7. After the job starts you can run the pipeline in the same way as on your local machine (see main [README.md](../README.md)).

 ## Jupyter on Euler